| The following is the complete

 and the traits is a genetic defect, or there must be an environmental

+cause or trigger.
 Using that same window of history, kibbled foods

 for ferrets have also become quite popular.
 Create a graph in your